-What are these red arrows we keep seeing on your blades?
+What are these red arrows on your blades?
 I’m often asked this, and now is a good moment to explain.
-Because the answer lies in Boston, Mass., and that is where I am now heading.
+Because the answer lies in Boston, Mass., which is where I am now heading.

 After a fairly frenetic summer of coaching in France, I’m starting an American interlude, and have just arrived in Sarasota, Florida for the World Masters 2018.
 I’m not expecting to achieve much here in competitive terms, as I’ve done no speedwork at all this year: too busy with other stuff.
 But at least I’ll be competing, unlike last year at Bled 2017.